ahmadalfy/blog/_posts/2024-10-12-linking-directly-to-web-page-content.md

 image: 2024/02/comparison.png
 ---

-Historically, we were able to link to a certain part of the page only if that part had an id.
-All we needed to do is to link to the URL and add the *document fragment* (ID).
-If we wanted to link to a certain part of the page, we needed to put an anchor to that part to link to it.
-This was until we were blessed with the **Text fragments**!
+Historically, we could link to a certain part of the page only if that part had an ID.
+All we needed to do was to link to the URL and add the *document fragment* (ID).
+If we wanted to link to a certain part of the page, we needed to anchor that part to link to it.
+This was until we were blessed with the **[Text fragments](https://wicg.github.io/scroll-to-text-fragment/)**!

 ### What are Text fragments?

-Text fragments are a powerful feature of the modern web platform that allow for precise linking to specific text within a web page without the need to add an anchor!
+Text fragments are a powerful feature of the modern web platform that allows for precise linking to specific text within a web page without the need to add an anchor!
 This feature is complemented by the `::target-text` CSS pseudo-element, which provides a way to style the highlighted text.

 Text fragments work by appending a special syntax to the end of a URL; just like we used to append the ID after the hash symbol (`#`).
 The browser interprets this part of the URL, searches for the specified text on the page, and then scrolls to and highlights that text if it supports text fragments.
-If the user attempt to navigate the document by pressing tab, the focus will move on to the next focusable element after the text fragment.
+If the user attempts to navigate the document by pressing tab, the focus will move on to the next focusable element after the text fragment.
 ### How can we use it?

-Here's the basic syntax for a text fragment URL:
+Here’s the basic syntax for a text fragment URL:

 ```url